 (All corrections from the errata have been incorporated into this article, but not into the published audio.)

 In 1884 the Fletcher runestone was “translated” by Henry Phillips Jr. Two decades later, Phillips brother-in-law, J. Bunford Samuel, used that translation to justify erecting a statue of Icelandic settler Thorfinn Karlsefni in Philadelphia’s Fairmount Park.
-We recounted the contentious story of the statue’s erection in Series 5’s “The Icelander”, and also discussed its ultimate fate, being thrown into the Schuylkill River by either militant anti-racists or drunken Eagles fans.
+We recounted the contentious story of the statue in “The Icelander”, and also discussed its ultimate fate, being thrown into the Schuylkill River by either militant anti-racists or drunken Eagles fans.
 Philadelphia!

 The second Yarmouth runestone appears to have been a hoax created by a hotelier to drum up business.
-For an earlier instance of hoaxing and hotels, check out our bonus episode “His Royal Snakeship.”
+For an earlier instance of hoaxing and hotels, check out “His Royal Snakeship.”

-While we’ve never actually been to Vinland, we’ve made several trips to its namesake, Vineland, NJ, to check in on its eccentric residents, including eugenicist Henry Herbert Goddard (from last month’s “Common Clay”) and chromotherapist Dr. Dinshah Ghadiali (from Series 5’s “Normalating”).
+While we’ve never actually been to Vinland, we’ve made several trips to its namesake, Vineland, NJ, to check in on its eccentric residents, including eugenicist Henry Herbert Goddard (“Common Clay”) and chromotherapist Dr. Dinshah Ghadiali (“Normalating”).

-If you would prefer to read about the time Scandinavians actually tried to colonize the New World, check out Series 10’s “Nya Sverige” about the ill-fated colony of New Sweden.
+If you would prefer to read about the time Scandinavians actually tried to colonize the New World, check out “Nya Sverige” about the ill-fated colony of New Sweden.

 - Anderson, Rasmus Björn.
 America Not Discovered by Columbus.
 Chicago: S.C.
 Griggs & Company, 1874.